 9. Treatment with hormonal drugs.

-How to properly prepare for an ultrasound of the thyroid gland
+How to properly prepare for a thyroid ultrasound

-How to prepare for an ultrasound of the thyroid gland in women and men depends on the patient's indications.
-At the same time, traditionally, before the examination, doctors advise to take blood tests for the level of hormones.
-This will help to compose a more detailed clinical picture.
+How to prepare for a thyroid ultrasound in women and men depends on the patient’s indications.
+At the same time, traditionally, before the examination, doctors advise taking blood tests to check hormone levels.
+This will help to create a more detailed clinical picture.

-Just before the procedure, it is worth removing all jewelry in the neck area, as they may be detrimental to the study.
+Immediately before the procedure, you should remove all jewelry in the neck area, as they may interfere with the examination.
 You also need to take a towel from home to wipe off the gel.

-In the event that, in addition to ultrasound, the patient does not need to undergo additional tests, he can eat before the procedure.
-This will not be reflected in the research results in any way.
+If, in addition to ultrasound, the patient does not need to undergo additional tests, he can eat food before the procedure.
+This will not affect the results of the study in any way.

-After ultrasound, there are also no contraindications to food.
+After the ultrasound there are also no contraindications to food.

 How to dress

-Preparation for ultrasound of the thyroid gland involves the selection of the correct clothing for the examination.
+Preparation for an ultrasound scan of the thyroid gland involves the selection the right clothes for examination.

-Thus, to perform the procedure, a person is advised to wear a comfortable undershirt or a T-shirt without a neckline, which will provide good access to the organ.
+Thus, to perform the procedure, a person is recommended to wear a comfortable T-shirt or T-shirt without a neck, which will provide good access to the organ.

 Psychological attitude

-Morale is just as important as physical fitness.
-Experts advise patients before the procedure to tune in to a positive result and not be nervous, as stress can deplete the body, cause heart palpitations and surges in blood pressure.
+Moral attitude is no less important than physical fitness.
+Experts advise patients to tune in to positive result and do not be nervous, as stress can deplete the body, cause rapid heartbeat and surges in blood pressure.

-If a person has a suspicious nature, before the diagnosis, he is allowed to take a sedative.
+If a person has a suspicious nature, he is allowed to take a sedative before diagnosis.

 Carrying out the procedure

 To perform an ultrasound of the thyroid gland, the patient needs to lie on the couch and tilt his head down.
-After that, the specialist will apply a special gel to the neck area, which ensures contact of the body with the sensor.
-In turn, the sensor is pressed tightly against the neck surface and transmits an ultrasonic signal, which transmits an image to the monitor.
+Afterwards, the specialist will apply a special gel to the neck area, which ensures body contact with the sensor.
+In turn, the sensor is pressed tightly against the surface of the neck and transmits an ultrasonic signal that transmits the image to the monitor.

 The duration of the study is no more than 15 minutes.
-Another 10 minutes is required to draw up an opinion on the procedure.
+Another 10 minutes are required to draw a conclusion about the procedure.

 Features of preparation for ultrasound of the thyroid gland in women during pregnancy

-For women, before an ultrasound of the thyroid gland, it is advisable to be tested for sex hormones.
-It is especially important to do this in case of menstrual irregularities, which can be caused by hormonal disruption.
+Before an ultrasound scan of the thyroid gland, it is advisable for women to undergo tests for sex hormones.
+It is especially important to do this in case of menstrual irregularities, which can be caused by hormonal imbalance.

 If the patient is pregnant, then she should examine the thyroid gland very carefully.
-This is justified by the fact that during such a period, the work of the gland is enhanced, which increases the risk of its diseases.
+This is justified by the fact that during such a period the work of the gland increases, which increases the risk of its diseases.

-In the event that a pregnant woman is diagnosed with thyroid disease, and she does not carry out treatment, she may experience the following complications:
+If a pregnant woman is diagnosed with thyroid disease and does not undergo treatment, she may experience the following complications:

 • miscarriage;